 Partial?

-McNamy pleads guilty to knowing the ins and outs of steroids, but says I have no involvement as far as supplying it, getting it, selling it, telling them to use it.
+McNamee pleads guilty to knowing the ins and outs of steroids, but says I have no involvement as far as supplying it, getting it, selling it, telling them to use it.

-John Heyman, the sixth man, Clemens Trainer denies Link to Grimsley.
+John Heyman, the sixth man, Clemens trainer, denies Link to Grimsley.

 Is that a lie?